SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

     - [Migration process](#migration-process)

-## The Solace PubSub+ Software Event Broker
+## The Solace Event Broker Software

-[PubSub+ Platform](https://solace.com/products/platform/) is a complete event streaming and management platform for the real-time enterprise.
-The [PubSub+ Software Event Broker](https://solace.com/products/event-broker/software/) efficiently streams event-driven information between applications, IoT devices, and user interfaces running in the cloud, on-premises, and in hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
+[Solace Platform](https://solace.com/products/platform/) is a complete event streaming and management platform for the real-time enterprise.
+The [Solace Event Broker Software](https://solace.com/products/event-broker/software/) efficiently streams event-driven information between applications, IoT devices, and user interfaces running in the cloud, on-premises, and in hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
 It can be installed into a variety of public and private clouds, PaaS, and on-premises environments.
 Event brokers in multiple locations can be linked together in an [Event Mesh](https://solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.

 ## Overview

-The PubSub+ Event Broker Operator supports:
+The Solace Event Broker Software Operator supports:
-- Installing a PubSub+ Software Event Broker in non-HA or HA mode.
+- Installing a Solace Event Broker Software in non-HA or HA mode.
 - Adjusting the deployment to updated parameters (with limitations).
 - Upgrading to a new broker version.
 - Repairing the deployment.